dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ## Requested Feedback
 Please share your feedback about this modeling muse -- things you like, things to improve.
-* Preferred method: Submit an [issue](https://github.com/dzeke/ColoradoRiverCoding/issues) via Github (2nd menu item below dzeke/ColoradoRiverCodng.
-Include a copy of the Excel workbook, summarize changes made, and describe the issues.
+* Preferred method: Submit an [issue](https://github.com/dzeke/ColoradoRiverCoding/issues) via Github (2nd menu item below dzeke/ColoradoRiverCodng).
+Describe things you like, things to include.
+If you provide a copy of the Excel workbook, please summarize changes made.
-* Alternative:  Email the file and same information to David Rosenberg at david.rosenberg@usu.edu.
+* Alternative:  Email things you like, things to improve to David Rosenberg at david.rosenberg@usu.edu.
 Use the subject line "Feedback: Colorado River model musing".

 ## Requested Citation
 David E. Rosenberg (2021).
 "Pilot flex accounting to encourage more water conservation in a combined Lake Powell-Lake Mead system."
 Utah State University, Logan, UT. https://github.com/dzeke/ColoradoRiverCoding/tree/main/ModelMusings.